haujla1/Electronics-repair-shop/README.md

 4. Open a new terminal and `cd` into the `back-end` folder of the project.
 5. Add the backend `.env` file into the `back-end` folder if not already present.
 6. Run the `npm install` command.
 7. Run `node tasks/seed.js` or `npm run seed` in the terminal to seed the database.
 This step can be skipped if data already exists in the database.
-Press CTRL+C to close the seed operaation.
+Press CTRL+C to close the seed operation.
 8. Run `npm start` to start the server
 9. Open a third terminal and `cd` into `front-end` folder.
 10. Add the frontend `.env` file into the `front-end` folder if not already present.